vele616/monorepo/packages/company/website/content/blog/callbacks-exercises.md

 updatedAt: 1619463600
 blog: true
 author: davidabram
-abstract: "It's really hard to test your programming knowledge after you have completed a tutorial or some lecture.
-We have prepared some exercises to help out the beginner devs to solidify their understanding of callbacks.
+abstract: "It's really hard to test your programming knowledge after you have completed a tutorial or a lecture.
+We have prepared some exercises to help out beginner devs to solidify their understanding of callbacks.
 Every exercise has a brief description of the problem, starting code, links to relevant MDN docs, and expected results.
 Try to solve the problems without taking a peek at the solution."
 ---

 It's really hard to test your programming knowledge after you have completed a tutorial or some lecture.
 We have prepared some exercises to help out the beginner devs to solidify their understanding of **callbacks**.
 Every exercise has a brief description of the problem, starting code, links to relevant MDN docs, and expected results.
 Try to solve the problems without taking a peek at the solution.

-If you need some additional help, you can check out our [Functions video](https://youtu.be/VkjE7CebnPQ) from **#lockdown learning** series in which we discuss **functions and callbacks** or contact the author of the article directly.
+If you need some additional help, you can check out our [Functions video](https://youtu.be/VkjE7CebnPQ) from the **#lockdown learning** series in which we discuss **functions and callbacks** or contact the author of the article directly.

 <br />
 <hr />
 <br />

 **Callbacks** are a critical concept in **JavaScript** and you won't get very far without knowing how to use them.
-They are often as confusing to experienced developers as to beginners.
+They are often as confusing to experienced developers as well as to beginners.
 A **callback** is nothing more than a function that is passed into another function as an argument to be executed later.

-They are so common in **JavaScript**, you certainly used **callbacks** without knowing they're called that.
+They are so common in **JavaScript**, you certainly used **callbacks** without knowing what they were called.
 You probably wrote a similar snippet multiple times:

 ```javascript